sraja9580/microservices/README.md

 ## Service Discoery Demo
 **[Eureka Server](service-discovery/discovery-server)**<br>
-Create a project adding starter **org.springframework.cloud:spring-cloud-starter-netflix-eureka-server** and add **@EnableEurekaServer** to application class.Now your Eureka server is ready to launch
+Create a project adding the starter **org.springframework.cloud:spring-cloud-starter-netflix-eureka-server** and add **@EnableEurekaServer** to application class.Now your Eureka server is ready to launch
 ```
 Create a server using below starter
 	org.springframework.cloud:spring-cloud-starter-netflix-eureka-server